alkrauss48/thecodeboss-hugo/content/_index.md

 Hi, I’m from Oklahoma City, OK, and I’m a technical lead at
 <a href="https://clevyr.com" target="_blank">Clevyr</a> with well over a decade
 of experience as a developer.
-I'm incredibly involved in
-<a href="https://techlahoma.org" target="_blank">my tech community</a>
-with well over a decade , and even organize one of OKC's
+I'm incredibly involved in my tech community, and even organize one of OKC's
 <a href="https://www.meetup.com/OKCWebDevs/" target="_blank">largest developer meetup groups</a>.

-My favorite projects are those that are workflow-heavy involving Laravel, Flutter, Go, Ruby, Python, SQL, Swift, Docker, CI/CD, and more.
+My favorite projects are those that are workflow-heavy involving Laravel, SQL, Flutter, Ruby, Node, Go, Swift, Docker, CI/CD, and more.
 Then, I always enjoy building a solid, responsive front-end using tools like Tailwind CSS, Vue, and of course, vanilla JavaScript.
-Craft CMS is pretty neat too.

 Other than coding, I like brewing a hot cup of tea, making cocktails, longboarding, and hanging out with my wife